 - This variance only measures the difference between total overheads.
 So, it doesn’t give any information about the specific expense that may be causing the variance.

-- In order to find the exact expense that is causing the variance, the management may have to carry a comprehensive analysis.
-This may result in using a lot of resources and costs, and it could be time consuming as well.
+- In order to find the exact expense that is causing the variance, the management may have to carry out a comprehensive analysis.
+This may result in using a lot of resources and costs, and it could be time-consuming as well.

 - Production managers may not be able to control such a variance.